renll/renll.github.io/_pages/about.md

 Hi!
 I am a Senior Researcher at Microsoft GenAI, and a PhD graduate in [Computer Science](https://cs.illinois.edu/) from [University of Illinois Urbana-Champaign](https://illinois.edu/), where I am fortunate to be advised by Prof. [Chengxiang Zhai](http://czhai.cs.illinois.edu/).
 I obtained my master degree at [University of California San Diego](https://jacobsschool.ucsd.edu/) advised by Prof. [Julian McAuley](https://cseweb.ucsd.edu/~jmcauley/), and my undergraduate degree at [Shanghai Jiao Tong University](https://www.ji.sjtu.edu.cn/) working with Prof. [Kai Yu](https://x-lance.github.io/kaiyu/).

-My long-term research goal is to develop artifical neural architectures with superhuman efficiency and capacity, and apply them to discover new structured knowledge from natural signals.
-I believe in the following quotes:
+My long-term research goal is to develop artificial neural architectures with superhuman efficiency and capacity, and to apply them toward discovering new structured knowledge from natural signals.
+I’m guided by two principles:

 * "Everything should be made as simple as possible, but not simpler." - Albert Einstein
 * "Don't give up on the intuition until you figured out why it's wrong." - Geoffrey Hinton